totipham/pru211m-chase-breakers/README.md

 2. Open Unity Hub and add the project folder.
 3. Choose the appropriate Unity version of 2021.3.19f1.
 4. Wait for Unity to import all assets and build the project.
+5. Move to Game Scene, choose Simulator Mode
-5. Click the "Play" button to start the game in the Unity Editor.
+6. Click the "New Game" button to start the game in the Unity Editor.
 ```

 ## Controls